VersionControlAdmin/Ironhack-Project-HighlandRunner/README.md

 ### `styles/style.css`

 - **Purpose:** Contains the CSS rules for styling the game's visual appearance.

-## How to Play

-1. Start the game by clicking the